poplars-dev/poplars-dev.github.io/_customizations/poplar_mrinvc.md

 {% if page.demo %}
 ## Demo

+The demo begins with the installation of the customization using Customization Manager.
+After installation and a quick restart of the desktop, the customization begins working immediately.
+When the Customer 1200 is entered into a new O/E Order, information on the most recent invoice is displayed.

 <video width="640" controls>
   <source src="{{ page.demo }}" type="video/mp4">
   Your browser doesn't support the video tag.